 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 We kick things right off with … a lecture about our narrator's name.

 His first name is Philip, and his last name is Pirrip.
 Philip Pirrip.
-When we try to say that name ten times fast, we end up saying "filapeera."
-Because it is such a challenging name to enunciate, our narrator decided at a young age to call himself, "Pip" for short, and we are much obliged to him.
-This is a 500-page novel, so the shorter the better.
+When we try to say that name ten times fast, we end up saying "filapeera," and we have multiple advanced degrees.